Key Takeaway

 That second project costs $2,000–$3,500 for what is essentially the same work.
 The panel is open, the electrician knows the system, the permit was pulled — all of that overhead gets doubled.

-Installing the Level 2 charger at the same time as the solar panels reduces the incremental cost to $800–$1,500.
+Installing the Level 2 charger at the same time as the solar panels reduces the incremental cost to $800–$1,500 (and keeps DC solar permitting to a single permit pull instead of two).
 And you capture both the federal and DC credits in the same tax year, maximizing your total incentive recovery.

 If you're already planning solar for 2026, adding an EV charger is a straightforward add-on — not a separate decision.